-US laws are, however, beneficial to individuals who are denied boarding, passengers experiencing lengthy tarmac delays or travelers who experience luggage problems.
+US laws are, however, beneficial to individuals who are denied boarding, passengers experiencing tarmac delays or travelers who experience luggage problems.

-What Flights are Covered by US Regulations?
+Which Flights are Covered by US Regulations?

 The US tarmac delay regulations apply to any flight departing from or flying to a US airport, while boarding denial regulations apply to flights with US carriers originating in the United States.